alexkrohn/AlligatorSnappingTurtleGenomics/README.md

 If you use these scripts or analyses in your work, please cite the original program's creators, and:

 Apodaca, JJ, A. Krohn, L. Collins, J. Godwin, L. Pearson, and A. Walde.
-Population Structure and Genetic Differentiation in Extant Alligator Snapping Turtles (genus Macrochelys) With Implications for Taxonomy and Conservation. *in press* at Southeastern Naturalist
+2023.
+Population Structure and Genetic Differentiation in Extant Alligator Snapping Turtles (genus *Macrochelys*) with Implications for Taxonomy and Conservation.
+Southeastern Naturalist 22(sp12):1-24 https://doi.org/10.1656/058.022.0sp1201